Menoudo/test-rest-api/README.md

-This TEST Rest API is also useful for Docker/Kubernetes teaching demonstrations allowing the user to demonstrate that each instance of the container has a separate and distinct name and IP address.
+This TEST Rest API is also useful for Docker/Kubernetes teaching demonstrations allowing the user to demonstrate that each instance of the container has a separate and distinct host name and IP address.

 This API uses gorilla/mux, a powerful URL router and dispatcher for golang.
 See: http://www.gorillatoolkit.org/pkg/mux for more information.